mjhea0/node-workshop/w2/outline.md

   - Go through [Test Driven Development With Node, Postgres, and Knex (Red/Green/Refactor)](http://mherman.org/blog/2016/04/28/test-driven-development-with-node)
   - Go through [Intro to React](https://github.com/mjhea0/react-intro)
   - Add server-side, integration tests to the [node-jobs-api](exercises/node-jobs-api)
-  - Review as much of [30 Days of React](https://www.fullstackreact.com/30-days-of-react/) that you can get through
+  - Review as much of [30 Days of React](https://www.fullstackreact.com/30-days-of-react/) that you can get through (up to Redux)

 ## Day 3